 H. WHEREAS, developers in El Paso County have historically chosen water runoff detention basins as a means to provide adequate drainage and water runoff control in subdivisions, which basins, while effective, are less expensive for developers to construct than other methods of providing drainage and water runoff control; and

-I. WHEREAS, Developer desires to construct for the subdivision one (1) detention basin/stormwater quality BMP(s) (“detention basin/BMP(s)”) as the means for providing adequate drainage and stormwater runoff control and to meet requirements of the County’s MS4 Permit, and to provide for operating, cleaning, maintaining and repairing such detention basin/BMP(s); and
+I. WHEREAS, Developer desires to construct for the Subdivision one (1) detention basin/stormwater quality BMP(s) (detention basin/BMP(s)) as the means for providing adequate drainage and stormwater runoff control and to meet requirements of the County’s MS4 Permit, and to provide for operating, cleaning, maintaining and repairing such detention basin/BMP(s); and

-J. WHEREAS, Developer desires to construct the detention basin/BMP(s) on property that is or will be platted as Tract E, as indicated on the final plat of the subdivision, and as set forth on Exhibit B attached hereto; and
+J. WHEREAS, Developer desires to construct the detention basin/BMP(s) on property that is or will be platted as Tract E, as indicated on the final plat of the Subdivision, and a portion of certain parcels referenced as “Tract J” and “Tract JB” on a plat to be recorded in the future, as set forth on Exhibit B attached hereto (the Drainage Tract); and

-K. WHEREAS, Developer shall be charged with the duty of constructing the detention basin/BMP(s) and the Metro District shall be charged with the duties of operating, maintaining and repairing the detention basin/BMP(s) on the portion of the Property described in Exhibit B; and
+K. WHEREAS, Developer shall be charged with the duty of constructing the detention basin/BMP(s) on the Drainage Tract ,and the Metro District, upon acceptance of the Drainage Tract, shall be charged with the duties of operating, maintaining and repairing the detention basin/BMP(s) on the Drainage Tract; and

 L. WHEREAS, it is the County’s experience that subdivision developers and property owners historically have not properly cleaned and otherwise not properly maintained and repaired these detention basins/BMPs, and that these detention basins/BMPs, when not so properly cleaned, maintained, and repaired, threaten the public health, safety and welfare; and